Office of Financial Aid

-The largest pell grant program, the Federal Pell Grant is designed to assist students from low-income families.
-These grants are awarded to degree-seeking undergraduate students who have not yet earned a bachelor’s degree.
+The largest Federal Grant program, the Federal Pell Grant is designed to assist students from low-income families.
+These need-based grants are awarded to degree-seeking undergraduate students who have not yet earned a bachelor’s degree.
 Eligibility is based on the Expected Family Contribution (EFC) on the FAFSA.
 These grants do not need to be repaid.

 Federal Supplemental Educational Opportunity Grant (FSEOG)

 The Federal Supplemental Educational Opportunity Grant supplements financial aid beyond the Pell Grant.
 If you are eligible for the Pell Grant and demonstrate high financial need, you may be considered for this grant.
 FSEOG does not need to be repaid.
 Funding is limited and priority consideration is given to students with a zero Expected Family Contribution (EFC).
 The maximum award is $1,000 per academic year, unless additional funding is received.

-The Federal Work Study program was established by Congress to help students find employment to meet educational costs while providing valuable work experience, while the State Work Study program was established by the Washington State Government for Washington resident students.
-Most students who are eligible for work-study will work between six and ten hours per week with a maximum of 19 hours a week.
-Funds are paid directly to students and are not credited directly to tuition invoices.
+The Federal Work Study program was established by Congress to help students find part-time employment to meet educational costs while providing valuable work experience, while the State Work Study program was established by the Washington State Government for Washington resident students.
+Most students who are eligible for work-study will work between 6 and 10 hours per week with a maximum of 19 hours a week.
+Funds are paid directly to students and are not credited towards tuition invoices.

 Washington College Grant (WCG)